 - Issues related to MTHFR function such as RBC folate, Homocysteine and Methylmalonic acid.
 These will tell us your folate, B6 and B12 levels.

 - Cortisol.
 Testing your cortisol levels will tell us how well your adrenals are functioning.
-Whether cortisol is too low or too high, it can cause fatigue.
+Whether cortisol is too low or too high, it can cause adrenal fatigue.
 When cortisol is low in the morning and/or throughout the day, it is known as adrenal fatigue or burnout.

 - SNPs.
-A simple genetic test will help us understand other mutations (SNPs) that may be playing a role in your fatigue.
+A simple genetic test will help us understand other mutations (SNPs) that may be playing a role in your adrenal fatigue.

 - Adrenaline (norepinephrine and epinephrine).
 This will give us more information about the state of your adrenal glands and methylation.

 - Organic Acids.
 This will help us evaluate your specific nutrient needs, antioxidant status, and to identify whether imbalanced bacteria or yeast need to be addressed.

 - Delayed Food Sensitivities to such foods as gluten and dairy.